fodydev/afrim/memory/README.md

-# Afrim
+# Afrim Memory
-Manage the memory for an input method.
+Make the handling of sequential codes easier.